Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 ---

 Various modes can be set on channels.
-Use `/mode #channel` to list current channel modes and `/msg chanserv info #channel` to list modes set with MLOCK.
+Use `/mode #channel` to list current channel modes and `/msg ChanServ info #channel` to list modes set with MLOCK.

+Using `/msg ChanServ LISTMODES` will give you the current channel modes and MLOCK of all channels which you have privileges in, avoiding the need to check each channel individually.

 All channel modes will be lost when a channel becomes empty.
 Enable GUARD to preserve modes.